OpenTranslationBible/open-bible/en-GB/43.John/md/john-08.md

 ## John 8:28

-So Jesus said, “When you have lifted up the Son of Man, then you will know that I am He and that I do nothing on My own but speak just what the Father has taught Me.
+So Jesus said, “When the Father has lifted up the Son of Man, then you will know and understand that I am He - and that I do nothing on My own, but speak only what the Father has taught Me.

 ## John 8:29